 The master invited many to come to his feast.
 But when they were too busy, he had his servant bring in more people, people who were impoverished and disabled.
 In our Lord’s time, as in ours, poverty and disability so often go together.
 And the servant went out and gathered up those people and brought them to the feast.

 And when the poor and disabled were all there, there was still room for more.
 So the master had his servant go out and find people who were living in the highways and hedges.
 Homeless people.
 Like the ones I see from the window of the train and the bus on my way to work every day, who sleep under tarps by the railroad right of way, or in sleeping bags in doorways.
 People who are probably mentally ill, who might be unstable, who certainly won’t know how to act at a banquet.
 People who might be suspicious of the invitation.

 When the master’s original invitations went out, he allowed those who received the invitation to accept it or decline as they saw fit.
 But this last group – the schizophrenics and the drug addicts and those with PTSD who can’t stand to be in a room with a closed door – he told his servant not to take no for an answer.
 To compel them to come in.

 Think about that.

 And then think about the autistic child in your parish.
 Or the man with dementia.
 Think about the young adult with schizophrenia.
+The LGBT teen who has been abandoned by his family.
 The old woman with one leg and a loud voice.
 The person with a bad attitude and body odor.

 If we’re guests in the parable of the great feast, we have to accept that those who were invited in the third round have a better claim to be there than we do.
 We may have been called to the Table.
 But the Master has compelled them to come.
 We have to be willing to share the Table with them.
 We have to treat them decently.